GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 After the `terraform apply --auto-approve` command has completed, you should see the output of the entire run along with the number of objects successfully created by Terraform.
 Keep these points in mind:

 *  This project assumes you are running using a local Terraform backing state.
-This means that the `tfstate` files will be created in the same directory where you ran the project.
+This means that the `tfstate` files will be created in the same folder where you ran the project.
 Terraform does not recommend using local Terraform backing state files unless you run from a desktop and are comfortable with the deleted files.

-* As long as your local Terraform backing state projects are kept, you can tear down the blueprint in question by changing to the `blueprint/terraform` directory and issuing a `terraform destroy --auto-approve` command.
+* As long as your local Terraform backing state projects are kept, you can tear down the blueprint in question by changing to the `blueprint/terraform` folder and issuing a `terraform destroy --auto-approve` command.
 This destroys all objects currently managed by the local Terraform backing state.

 ### Test your deployment